-Reich, a lawyer who is a 14-year Wantagh resident, has two children in district schools and two who graduated from Wantagh High and now are in college.
+Reich, a 14-year Wantagh resident, is an attorney who served as president of the Wantagh Elementary School PTA from 2013 to 2015 and treasurer of the Wantagh 6-12 Association and Wantagh High School Band Wagon since 2016.
+She has two children in district schools and two who graduated from Wantagh High and now are in college.

 Incumbent Kera McLoughlin, the top vote-getter in the May election, won this year's other open seat.
 Her updated total in that vote, including affidavit ballots, was 977.